timmers-io/tsb-poc-os4/cert-manager.md

 ```

-Create the cert-manager configuration - note the dnsNames in the xcp-central-cert.
+Create the cert-manager configuration - note the **dnsNames in the xcp-central-cert**.
 Refer to the documentation for a complete description of the certificate requirements.

 https://docs.tetrate.io/service-bridge/1.4.x/en-us/setup/on_prem/certificate-requirements